ssokolova01/SingleCell_Internship_HackBio/README.md

 ## **Biological Interpretation**

-**The set of the found cell clusters corresponds to peripheral blood (leukocyte-enriched fraction).**
+**The set of the found cell clusters corresponds to peripheral blood (leukocyte-enriched fraction; RBCs removed during scRNA-seq sample preparation).**

 Reasons to reject bone marrow origin of sequenced sample.